Posted on May 13, 2019 in Attorney Insights

 While you can legally shoot an intruder in some circumstances in Arizona, the law does not apply in all situations.
 If you face the following situations, shooting an intruder or using physical violence could land you in serious trouble.

 You have the right to defend your family and your property from an intruder in Arizona.
 However, you could face certain consequences unless you can prove you were acting in self-defense.
-If you need assistance with a criminal charge due to self-defense, contact a criminal defense attorney in Phoenix as soon as possible.
+If you need assistance with a criminal charge due to self-defense, contact a team of Phoenix defense attorneys as soon as possible.